NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

         "description": [
             {
             "language": "en-GB",
-            "value": "The group of students that follow statistics classes" }
+            "value": "The group of students that follow statistics classes and related staff" }
         ],
         "startDate": "2020-08-17",